 Nickel Alloy 800

-Stainalloy is highly experienced in the supply of Alloy UNS N08800/N08810/N08811 piping materials.
-For over 20 years Stainalloy has been dealing with Alloy 800 and has gained unmatched technical know-how and excellent relationships with the leading manufacturers.
+Stainalloy is highly experienced in the supply of alloy UNS N08800/N08810/N08811 piping materials.
+We have been working with this for more than 20 years.
+Our many experiences have given us unparalleled technical know-how and excellent relationships with leading manufacturers.